jrwest/learn_you_a_scalaz/intro.md

 In order to follow along you will need Scala installed on your machine, as well as [SBT](https://github.com/harrah/xsbt/wiki).
 All examples will be tested against Scala 2.9.1.
 The SBT version I am using is 0.11.0.

-If you clone the Scalaz6 [repository](https://github.com/scalaz/scalaz) you can use SBT and the Scala REPL a convenient way to play with the library.
+If you clone the Scalaz6 [repository](https://github.com/scalaz/scalaz) you can use SBT and the Scala REPL as a convenient way to play with the library.
 After you clone it, change into the project's base directory in your terminal and boot up SBT.

 	$ cd path/to/scalaz
 	$ sbt